HL7/davinci-dtr/input/pagecontent/specification.md

 Payers have documentation requirements and rules that must be satisfied as part of their typical operations when reimbursing for care for certain services requiring authorization or documentation.
 The Questionnaire resource is used to represent the information needs that providers must satisfy to meet payer documentation requirements and/or rules.
 The Questionnaire resource allows specifying:

-* What questions are asked,
+* What questions are asked
-* What constraints exist on allowed answers (data types, choice lists, etc.),
+* What constraints exist on allowed answers (data types, choice lists, etc.)
-* Logic about which questions are enabled or disabled based on prior answers or other context,
+* Logic about which questions are enabled or disabled based on prior answers or other context
-* How questions are organized and grouped,
+* How questions are organized and grouped
-* Rules about what answers are mandatory or may have multiple answers,
+* Rules about what answers are mandatory or may have multiple answers
 * How the questions should be rendered (tables, drop-downs, etc.)
-* How to automatically fill in answers to some of the questions based on data already available from the EHR.
+* How to automatically fill in answers to some of the questions based on data already available from the EHR
 * Etc.

 The base Questionnaire resource defines some of these capabilities.
 However, to allow specifying all the expectations needed to meet payer requirements for data collection forms, additional extensions are necessary.
 DTR leverages the extended Questionnaire capabilities defined in the [Structured Data Capture (SDC) implementation guide](http://hl7.org/fhir/uv/sdc/STU3/) to define the complete set of functionality necessary to support data capture for payer purposes.